YaGRRusso/relational-graphql/readme.md

 The project is organized into the following main directories:

-- `src/`: Contains the main source code for the application.
-  - `helpers/`: Utility functions and helpers, like database connections.
+exercicios-graphql/
+├── src/
+│ ├── db/ # Database-related files, including migrations
+│ ├── generated/ # Auto-generated GraphQL schema and TypeScript types │ ├── helpers/ # Utility functions (e.g., database connection setup)
-  - `mocks/`: Mock data for development and testing purposes.
+│ ├── mocks/ # Mock data for development and testing
-  - `resolvers/`: The core logic for handling GraphQL queries and mutations.
-  - `schemas/`: GraphQL schema definitions (`.graphql` files).
-- `dist/`: The compiled output directory (not present in this project as `tsx` handles TypeScript execution at runtime).
+│ └── schemas/ # GraphQL schema definitions and resolver logic (by domain) └── dist/ # Compiled output (not used with tsx runtime)

 ## Roadmap

 - **Authentication & Authorization:** Implement user authentication (e.g., JWT) and role-based access control.
-- **Database Integration:** Replace mock data with a real database connection (e.g., PostgreSQL with Prisma or TypeORM).
 - **Pagination:** Add pagination to queries that can return large lists of data.
 - **Subscriptions:** Implement GraphQL Subscriptions for real-time updates.
 - **Testing:** Add a comprehensive test suite with unit and integration tests.
+- **Environment Variables:** Move sensitive data and configurations to environment variables instead of hardcoded values.